loqir/Crypto-options-wheeling/README.md

 3. For a given expiry, how do the theta across different strikes compare?

-The project currently supports BTC and ETH and also saves a rolling history so you can view time-series changes.
+The project currently supports BTC and ETH and also saves a rolling history to view historical changes.

 ## What it does